highlightxyz/generative-art/FAQ.md

 That being said… we do encourage you to play around and explore.
 If you discover an easier way of doing something, or that there is something missing, we would absolutely love to hear about it.
 We win when you win <3

-## I want some data be the same over multiple mints in a batch
+## I want some data to be the same over multiple mints in a batch

 Let's say you want to build an artwork that represents a dice.
 OMG what a coincidence, that's exactly what our advanced example is about.
 How lucky you are!
 Maybe you should go play some dice for real!